IS ADOPTION TRAUMATIC?

 •As adoptee activist Sharyn White (and founding member of Adoptee Rights Australia) notes: the ostracism from family and kin is the legal adoption order.
 The social and legal exclusion from kin is the most extreme form of social rejection that can be effected upon a human being.
 Tell me again how this isn’t traumatic, especially for those adoptees who seek reunion and acceptance?

 Please stop conflating permanency in out-of-home care (OOHC) with plenary adoption.
-You are promoting a system that creates marginalized and unequal citizens.
+You are arguably promoting a system that creates marginalized and unequal citizens.

 I assert that plenary adoption from OOHC, and its concomitant issues, needs to end.